-2. Enforcement of regulations to address blight issues.
+2. Continued discussion regarding the progress of enforcing regulations to address blight issues.

 Councilor Paul stated the purpose of keeping the enforcement of regulations to address blight issues on the Committee's Agenda was to monitor how effective Ordinance #300-012 (rev 1) was; and to see if the Ordinance needed to be adjusted.
 Therefore, he questioned whether the Ordinance was effective as written.